Special characters like © ® ™ and others often need to be inserted into content.

-For a tutorial about using the WordPress Content editor go here:
+For more information about using the WordPress editor go here:

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …

-Click on the character you want to use from the Special character table to insert it into your post (or page) …
+Select an item inside the Special character pop-up window to insert it into your post or page …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding character combinations inside your web page that your browser then interprets as special symbols.
+They are generated by typing or adding character combinations in the website page that web browsers then convert into symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for links to useful resources useful information about custom characters and symbols.
+- See the end of this tutorial for links to useful resources useful resources about HTML characters and symbols.